megnergit/Microk8s_PostgreSQL_M1/README.md

 ### Tasks Overview

-1. Create a NAT network on VirtualBox.
-2. Download an ISO image.
+1. Download an ISO image.
-3. Create a VM with the ISO image, setting up a user and a password.
+2. Create a VM with the ISO image, setting up a user and a password.
-4. Connect the VM to the NAT network before starting it.
-5. Set up Port Forwarding before starting the VM.
+3. Set up Port Forwarding before starting the VM.
-6. Add storage for Longhorn.
+4. Add storage for Longhorn.
-7. Start the VM.
+5. Start the VM.
-8. Log in to the VM and start the SSH server.
+6. Log in to the VM and start the SSH server.
-9. Copy the SSH public key from the host to the VM using Port Forwarding.
+7. Copy the SSH public key from the host to the VM using Port Forwarding.

 ### Details